wayneashleyberry/awesome-podcasts/readme.md

 #### Space

 * [Liftoff](https://www.relay.fm/liftoff) - All systems go
+* [NASA in Silicon Valley Podcast](https://www.nasa.gov/ames/NASASiliconValleyPodcast) - An in-depth look at the various researchers, scientists, engineers and all around cool people who work at NASA to push the boundaries of innovation.
 * [StarTalk Radio](http://www.startalkradio.net/) - Science meets comedy and pop culture on StarTalk Radio!

 #### Stationary